halfow/project_docs/docs/source/index.md

-# Welcome to A sic's documentation
+# Welcome to a sic documentation

 Some text